dalemusser/MUENGR_ITCurriculum/README.md

 **INFOTC 4420 Android App Development 2**

 This is a second in a series of courses on developing Android applications using Android Studio and the Java and Kotlin programming languages.
+This course covers intermediate-level topics in application design, more complex UI implementations, and data persistence.

 Credits: 3